orbitlens/blog-stellar-expert/posts/automated-market-makers-and-liquidity-pools-on-stellar-network/index.md

 1. Current AMM price is lower than the best orderbook offer - buy a portion of USD tokens from the liquidity pool up to the price 2.02 XLM/USD.
-Uniswap invariant gives us a quote to _buy 99.26 USD for 199.50 XLM_.
+Uniswap invariant gives us a quote to buy 99.26 USD for 199.50 XLM.
-2. Then we can execute the offer from the orderbook - _buy 15 USD for 30.3 XLM_
-   at 2.02 XLM/USD.
+2. Then we can execute the offer from the orderbook - buy 15 USD for 30.3 XLM at 2.02 XLM/USD.
-3. The next order is at 2.025, so we buy the next portion from AMM - _buy 24.58 USD for 49.72 XLM_.
+3. The next order is at 2.025, so we buy the next portion from AMM - buy 24.58 USD for 49.72 XLM.
-4. Execute the orderbook offer - _buy 40 USD for 81 XLM at 2.025 XLM/USD_.
+4. Execute the orderbook offer - buy 40 USD for 81 XLM at 2.025 XLM/USD.
-5. Again _buy 24.49 USD for 49.66 XLM_ at 2.03 XLM/USD from AMM.
+5. Again buy 24.49 USD for 49.66 XLM at 2.03 XLM/USD from AMM.
-6. Execute the rest of the taker order on the orderbook - _buy 96.67 USD for 196.24 XLM_ at 2.03 XLM/USD.
+6. Execute the rest of the taker order on the orderbook - buy 96.67 USD for 196.24 XLM at 2.03 XLM/USD.

 The calculated resulting price is 2.0214 XLM/USD.
 If we execute the same 300 USD order on the orderbook only, this gives a price of 2.0288 XLM/USD.